LarsIndresaeter/radio-arduino/doc/tutorials/install-tools.md

 ## Other tools

-Docker build calls conan and conan will install these tools if they are missing.
+Conan will install these tools if they are missing.

 - cmake
 - ccache